About

 Fiji Aid International (FAI) is a non-profit 501(c)(3) public benefit corporation exclusively organized for charitable purposes.

-We are honored to be selected by National Geographic to be listed in their book, ”100 best volunteer vacations to enrich your life”
+We are honored to be selected by National Geographic to be listed in their book, ”100 Best Volunteer Vacations to Enrich Your Life.”

 • The primary objective of the corporation is to provide aid to the people of the Fiji Islands and to people in need throughout the world.